nafisanisha/rag-assignment-2/README.md

 ### Conclusion

 The strict prompt produced more consistent and controlled answers and was selected for the final RAG pipeline.

 ---

-## Challenges Encountered

-The main challenges were:

-- Understanding chunk size and chunk overlap
-- Avoiding word-level chunking problems
-- Managing local Qdrant storage
-- Preventing repeated embedding API calls
-- Detecting vector size dynamically
-- Comparing Top-K values fairly
-- Understanding similarity scores
-- Distinguishing a relevant document from a relevant chunk
-- Handling questions whose answers were unavailable
-- Preventing hallucination
-- Organizing code into reusable modules
-- Keeping API keys secure

----

-## Limitations

-This project has several limitations:

-- The dataset is small and was created for learning purposes
-- Retrieval evaluation was performed manually
-- Similarity score alone does not guarantee that a chunk contains the answer
-- Only vector similarity search was used
-- No hybrid keyword and vector search was implemented
-- No reranking model was used
-- The selected chunk size may not be best for every dataset
-- Results may change if the documents or questions are modified
-- Local Qdrant is suitable for this assignment but is not a production deployment

----